 Yes, the program will reimburse the Scholars for reasonable costs associated with relocation to the NIH and back to their school at the end of the fellowship, up to a predetermined maximum amount.

 Q. How long is the NIH Medical Research Scholars Program fellowship?

 The NIH Medical Research Scholars Program is a 12-month program.
 All of the selected Scholars are expected to participate in the program for 12 months.
-In addition, there will be opportunities for a select number of students to spend a second research year.

 Q. Will I be assigned an advisor when I arrive?